jgabuya/powerus-flight-service/README.md

 ## Description

 This service provides flight information, which it retrieves from various external sources.
 To optimize performance and minimize response times, it leverages Redis for data caching.
+The cache has a Time-To-Live (TTL) of 1 hour.

 <div align="center">
 	<code><img width="40" src="https://github.com/marwin1991/profile-technology-icons/assets/136815194/519bfaf3-c242-431e-a269-876979f05574" alt="Nest.js" title="Nest.js"/></code>